dart-lang/web/README.md

 - In general, we prefer the Dart primitive over the JS type equivalent wherever possible.
 For example, APIs use `String` instead of `JSString`.
-- If a type appears in a generic position and it was typedef'd to a Dart primitive type, it is replaced with the JS type equivalent to respect type bounds.
+- If a type appears in a generic position and it was typedef'd to a Dart primitive type, it is replaced with the JS type equivalent to respect the type bound of `JSAny?`.
 - Union types are computed by picking the least upper bound of the types in the JS type hierarchy, where every interface is equivalent to `JSObject`.